CFHS code : HT83

 John (Jack) Redhead (1860 – 17 November 1933)

 Jack was born in the village of Wimblington, which is between March and Chatteris and was the son of Thomas and Mary.
-Thomas Redhead was an agricultural labourer and aged 19 Jack was living with his sister Eliza and her husband Oliver Dring at 100 Russell Street.
+Thomas Redhead was an agricultural labourer.
+When Jack was 19 he was living with his sister Eliza and her husband Oliver Dring at 100 Russell Street.
 Oliver was a stonemason and Jack worked as the same.
 He married Hannah Eagling on 12 April 1885 in Garveston, Norfolk and they had four children: Alice (1885-1978), Ada (1889-), Harry (1892-1971) and Elsie (1899-).
 The family lived at Primrose Cottages, Cavendish Road (1891) and then 81 Hemingford Road (at least 1901 onwards).

 He ran a stonemasonery business with a Mr. William and the advert shown is one placed in May 1902, when they had taken over the business of Richard Buck.
 After he was widowed he married for a second time to Florence Forster in 1927 and died at Addenbrooke’s Hospital in November 1933.